 Postal address: Cnr Sumners Road & Macfarlane, Street Middle Park 4074

 Phone: (07) 3712 9888

-Email: principal@middparkss.eq.edu.au
+Email: Principal@middleparkss.eq.edu.au

 Webpages: Additional reporting information pertaining to Queensland state schools is located on the My School website and the Queensland Government data website.

 Contact Person: Anne Kitchin - Principal

-Our school community has determined that when students leave Middle Park State School at the end of their primary school education, our aim is that they are positive, ethical individuals who value their own happiness, and that of others, in order to lead a fulfilling life.
+Our school community has determined that our goal is to grow positive, ethical individuals who value their own happiness, and that of others, in order to lead a fulfilling life.

-We are very proud to be an Independent Public School within the state system and work closely with our School Council .
-The student population consists of over 660 students from Prep to Year Six.
+We are very proud to be an Independent Public School within the state system and work closely with our School Council.
+The student population consists of over 645 students from Prep to Year 6.
 The enrolment numbers have steadily increased at our school since 2012.
 There is high demand for out of catchment enrolments however we have devised an enrolment management plan to address this situation.